Chapter 1 - Purpose and Background

 INA 203 – Allocation of immigrant visas

-[^ 1] In addition, Congress provided that certain alien relatives may self-petition in limited circumstances.
+[^ 1] In addition, Congress provided that certain noncitizen relatives may self-petition in limited circumstances.